isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2269.md

 ---
-title: TRENDMICRO ENDPOINT PROTECTION - Trend Micro Worry Free Protection -25 Licences
+title: KEGMIL FSM-Kegmil FSM Package A - 10 Users
 permalink: /productivity-solutions-grant/solutionrepo/solution2269
 ---

 ### Description

-Endpoint Security
-Secures Windows (desktops and servers), Mac, iOS, and Android devices by infusing high-fidelity machine learning into a blend of threat protection techniques for the broadest protection against ransomware and advanced attacks
+Kegmil is on a mission to empower millions of deskless field service professionals with technology & data to supercharge their operational efficiency & service performance.
+Our cloud-based, mobile-first software intelligently automates & optimizes field activities for small to mid-sized maintenance firms who keep our world running across industries from elevator to data center equipment servicing.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/InnocomTrendmicro20200707_Desensitised_Annex_3_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/FTV_Labs_20200793_Desensitised_Annex_3_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria